 If RI has enough buffers, it will be able to absorb the load without having to discard packets.
 The packets sent by hosts A and B will reach their final destination C, but will experience a longer delay than when they are transmitting alone.
 The amount of buffering on the network node is the first parameter that a network operator can tune to control congestion inside his network.
 Given the decreasing cost of memory, one could be tempted to put as many buffers1 as possible on the network nodes.
 Let us consider this case in the network above and assume that RI has infinite buffers.
 Assume now that hosts A and B try to transmit a file that corresponds to one thousand packets each.
 Both are using a reliable protocol that relies on go-back-n to recover from transmission errors.
-The transmission starts and packets start to accumulate in R1's buffers.
+The transmission starts and packets start to accumulate in RI's buffers.
 The presence of these packets in the buffers increases the delay between the transmission of a packet by A and the return of the corresponding acknowledgment.
 Given the increasing delay, host A (and B as well) will consider that some of the packets that it sent have been lost.
-These packets will be retransmitted and will enter the buffers of R1.
-The occupancy of the buffers of R1 will continue to increase and the delays as well.
+These packets will be retransmitted and will enter the buffers of RI.
+The occupancy of the buffers of RI will continue to increase and the delays as well.
 This will cause new retransmissions, ...
-In the end, only one file will be delivered (very slowly) to the destination, but the link R1-R2 will transfer much more bytes than the size of the file due to the multiple copies of the same packets.
-This is known as the congestion collapse problem RFC 896.
-Congestion collapse is the nightmare for network operators.
-When it happens, the network carries packets without delivering useful data to the end users.
+In the end, only one file will be delivered (very slowly) to the destination, but the link RI-R2 will transfer much more bytes than the size of the file due to the multiple copies of the same packets.